CyberFlameGO/svnpython/Doc/library/array.rst

 The module defines the following type:

-.. class:: array(typecode[, initializer])
+.. function:: array(typecode[, initializer])

-   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, string, or iterable over elements of the appropriate type.
+   Return a new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, string, or iterable over elements of the appropriate type.